chef-boneyard/chef-web-docs-2016/step_ctl_chef_server/step_ctl_chef_server_user_create_admin.rst

 .. code-block:: bash

-   $ chef-server-ctl user-create admin user_name first_name last_name email password
+   $ chef-server-ctl user-create user_name first_name last_name email password

 This will return an RSA private key, which is the validation key for the user.
 For example:

 .. code-block:: bash

-   $ chef-server-ctl user-create admin stevedanno Steve Danno steved@getchef.com abc123
+   $ chef-server-ctl user-create stevedanno Steve Danno steved@getchef.com abc123